What Does the Bible Say About the World?

 10. John 17:15-16: “My prayer is not that you take them out of the world but that you protect them from the evil one.
 They are not of the world, just as I am not of the world.”
 In this prayer, Jesus articulates the balance of being in the world but not of it, encouraging believers to live in a way that reflects God’s kingdom, even while existing within the earthly realm.

-See also What Does the Bible Say About What Heaven Looks Like?
+See also What Does the Bible Say About Lazy People?

 These verses collectively present a nuanced view of the world in the Bible.
 It’s seen as God’s creation, inherently good, yet marred by sin.
 Believers are called to engage with the world, spreading hope and truth, while anticipating a future where God will restore and renew all things.